parsiya/eslinter/README.md

 ## Quickstart

 1. Clone the repository.
 2. Run `git submodule update --init --recursive --remote` to clone the `eslint-security` git submodule.
 3. Navigate to `eslint-security` and run `npm install`.
-4. Edit the provided sample config file in `release`.
-At a minimum, you need to provide paths to (see the [Detailed Configuration](##detailed-configuration) section for more information):
+4. Edit the sample config file in [config.json](config.json).
+At a minimum, you need to provide paths to (see [docs/configuration.md](docs/configuration.md) for more information):
     * `beautified-javascript-path`: Path to store extracted JavaScript files.
     * `eslint-output-path`: Path to store ESLint results.
     * `eslint-command-path`: Path to the `eslint` command.
     * `eslint-config-path`: Path to the ESLint configuration file.
     * `jsbeautify-command-path`:  Path to the `js-beautify` command.
     * `database-path`: Location of the target database (it will be created if it does not exist).
 5. Add the jar file to Burp.
 6. Browse the target website normally with Burp as proxy.
 7. Navigate to the `ESLinter` tab.